 Blueberry Pie

-I love making this pie whenever I feel like having a hearty dessert, one that’s sweet, but not overly sweet – just filling and amazing.
-Plus, I always feel that by choosing a dessert full of fruit you pick the lesser of two evils – at least you get some fiber, vitamins, and minerals from all those fruits, while still dealing with that sweet tooth.
+I have met a lot of people who feel intimidated by this dish, and I am here to tell you there is no reason to be.
+In case you don’t believe me, just give it a try. 🙂 I am a cherry pie lover myself, but if you have ever made one, you know it’s a pain to pit all those cherries — blueberries skip all of that fuss.
+I love making this pie whenever I feel like having a hearty dessert, one that’s sweet but not overly sweet, just filling and amazing.
+Plus, by choosing a dessert full of fruit you pick the lesser of two evils: you still get some fiber and vitamins from all those blueberries while dealing with that sweet tooth.

 blueberries